falcosecurity/charts/falco/README.md

 By default the drivers are managed using an *init container* which includes a script (`falco-driver-loader`) that either tries to build the driver on-the-fly or downloads a prebuilt driver as a fallback.
 Usually, no action is required.

+Kernel versions and flavors are automatically discovered by the kernel-crawler.
+At the time being, it runs weekly, on each Monday mornings.
+We have a site where users can check for the discovered kernel flavors and version, [example for Amazon Linux 2](https://falcosecurity.github.io/kernel-crawler/?arch=x86_64&target=AmazonLinux2).

+The discovery of a kernel version by the [kernel-crawler](https://falcosecurity.github.io/kernel-crawler/) does not imply that pre-built kernel modules and bpf probes are available.
+That is because the jobs running on our test-infra runs periodically and are not in sync with the kernel-crawler runs.
+Please keep in mind that the building process is based on best effort.
+Users can check the existence of prebuilt modules at the following [link](https://download.falco.org/driver/site/index.html?lib=3.0.1%2Bdriver&target=all&arch=all&kind=all).

+If a prebuilt driver is not available for your distribution/kernel, users can build the modules by them self or install the kernel headers on the nodes, and the init container (falco-driver-loader) will try and build the module on the fly.

-If a prebuilt driver is not available for your distribution/kernel, Falco needs **kernel headers** installed on the host as a prerequisite to build the driver on the fly correctly.
+Falco needs **kernel headers** installed on the host as a prerequisite to build the driver on the fly correctly.
 You can find instructions for installing the kernel headers for your system under the [Install section](https://falco.org/docs/getting-started/installation/) of the official documentation.

 #### About Plugins
 [Plugins](https://falco.org/docs/plugins/) are used to extend Falco to support new **data sources**.
 The current **plugin framework** supports *plugins* with the following *capabilities*: